rust-project-primer/book/src/build-system/bazel.md

 If you do use bazelisk, then you should add a file into your repository telling it which version of Bazel your project should use.
-The simplest way to achieve this is by creating a `.bazelversion` file containing the desitred version of
+The simplest way to achieve this is by creating a `.bazelversion` file containing the desired version of
 Bazel:

 ```